 California Revocable Transfer on Death Deed Form

-California revocable transfer on death deed allows residential property owners to name a beneficiary who will receive title to the property when the owner passes away.
+California revocable transfer on death deed allows residential property owners to name a beneficiary who will receive the property title when they pass away.
 This deed has no effect until the owner’s death.
 During their lifetime, the owner maintains all property rights and may revoke or alter the instrument as they see fit.

-California revocable transfer on death deed allows residential property owners to name a beneficiary who will receive title to the property when the owner passes away.
+California revocable transfer on death deed allows residential property owners to name a beneficiary who will receive the property title when they pass away.
 This deed has no effect until the owner’s death.
 During their lifetime, the owner maintains all property rights and may revoke or alter the instrument as they see fit.

 1. Home »